-- 1.1 consultation on the Safe Active Streets Bike Boulevard Project (Phase Two) has been completed with affected residents of Shakespeare, Scott, Richmond and Bourke Streets, Mount Hawthorn/Leederville area; - 1.2 the results of the consultation indicate 62% of respondents support the project; 32% of respondents do not support the project and 6% neither support nor object but have provided feedback; and - 1.3 the Department of Transport has indicated that it is considering offering the City additional funding of \$200,000 to complete the Bourke Street link to the Mitchell Freeway, which, if approved, will increase the total project value to \$1.3 million; - 2.
-SUPPORTS the implementation of the Safe Active Streets Bike Boulevard Project (Phase Two), subject to Administration finalising the construction design incorporating, where possible, minor changes as requested in the feedback and additional street trees; and - 3.
-ADVISES all respondents of Council's decision and provides a further report once the Department of Transport has considered the City's request for additional funding and the actions in 2 above have been completed.
+- 1.1 consultation on the Safe Active Streets Bike Boulevard Project (Phase Two) has been completed with affected residents of Shakespeare, Scott, Richmond and Bourke Streets, Mount Hawthorn/Leederville area; - 1.2 the results of the consultation indicate 62% of respondents support the project; 32% of respondents do not support the project and 6% neither support nor object but have provided feedback; and - 1.3 the Department of Transport has indicated that it will be offering the City additional funding of \$200,000 to complete the Bourke Street link to the Mitchell Freeway, which, will increase the total project value to \$1,300,000; - 2.
+APPROVES an increase to the 2017/18 Capital Budget for the Bike Boulevard Stage 2 project from \$1,100,000 to \$1,300,000, with a corresponding increase to capital grants to recognise the increased project funding from the Department of Transport as noted in 1.3 above; - 3.
+SUPPORTS the implementation of the Safe Active Streets Bike Boulevard Project (Phase Two), in line with the advertised concept plan included as Attachment 2, subject to Administration finalising the construction design to incorporate, where possible, minor changes as requested in the feedback from affected owners/occupiers and additional street trees; and - 4.
+ADVISES all respondents of Council's decision.

-For Council to consider the results of the community consultation, and further discussions with the Department of Transport (DoT) in respect of \$200,000 of possible additional funding, for the Safe Active Streets Bike Boulevard Phase Two.
+For Council to consider the results of the community consultation, and further discussions with the Department of Transport (DoT) in respect of a \$200,000 increase in funding, for the Safe Active Streets Bike Boulevard Phase Two.